 A systematic roving survey was undertaken during the rabi season of 2023–24 across the major maize-growing regions of Telangana to assess the incidence and damage levels of two key lepidopteran pests, the FAW and the PSB.
 The survey was conducted in 24 villages representing 12 mandals distributed across six districts that fall under the three predominant agro-climatic maize production zones of the state Southern Telangana Zone (STZ), Central Telangana Zone (CTZ), and Northern Telangana Zone (NTZ) (Table.1 & Fig.1).

-Table.1 Survey conducted on damage assessment and % incidence of FAW and PSB on Maize in Telangana
+Table.1 Survey locations for assessment of damage assessment and incidence (%) of FAW and PSB on Maize in Telangana